THE STORY SO FAR

 In June 2020, together with Helen Scales, Stefan published his first ever feature story in National Geographic Magazine.
 The story was read by millions of people all over the globe.
 His penguin images even made it onto the covers of the Chinese, Taiwanese, Japanese, Serbian, Dutch and Turkish language editions of the renowned publication.
 It’s a dream come true that had been roughly 15 years in the making.

 On October 15th, 2020 Stefan’s first book will appear.
 “Penguin – A Story of survival” is a collection of Stefan’s best emperor penguin and Antarctica images from 2012 and 2017.
 It tells the intimate story of Penguinlove, which Stefan introduced with his Wildlife Photographer of the Year portfolio submission.
 The imagery in the book is enriched by many personal stories and descriptions from his time at the end of the world.
 It will take you on a journey right into the emperor penguin colony of Atka-Bay.
-Pre-Order your copy soon and stay tuned by visiting the NEWS section.
+You can order your copy here!

 Russian (can ask for food)